 “Not engaged, but betrothed.”

 “We did Romeo and Juliet for Jenna Lombardi’s 14th birthday over the holidays.”

 “Oh my goodness.
 You poor boy.
-It was your boyfriend that was so viciously murdered, but you played on so bravely.
+It was your boyfriend that was so viciously murdered.
+You played on so bravely.
 So many people came to Viscaya.
 I am truly sorry.
 You must miss him so.”

-”He sent your son to me, and we share our love with him.”
+”He sent your son to me.
+We share our love with him.”

 “Are you writing your own Shakespearean tragedy?”

 “Sometimes it does seem so .
 Maybe Julius Caesar.”